PlainsightAI/filter-license-plate-detection/CONTRIBUTING.md

 ## Thank you 🙏

-The License Plate Detection Filter is made better by contributors like you.
+The DriveID Filter is made better by contributors like you.
 Whether you're fixing edge cases, improving model compatibility, or enhancing logging — we appreciate your help.

 Questions?
 Ideas?
 Open an [issue](https://github.com/PlainsightAI/filter-license-plate-detection/issues) or start a PR — and thank you!